alibaba/bifrostui/packages/bui-core/src/TabBar/index.en-US.md

 ### Basic usage

-By monitoring`onChange`update the document`current`change,`current`required, the first element is selected by default.
+Update the 'current' value change by listening to the 'onChange' event.
+The 'current' value is mandatory and the first element is selected by default.

 ```tsx
 import React, { useState } from 'react';